quchen/stgi/README.md

 STGi is a visual STG implementation to help understand Haskell's execution model.

-It does this by guiding through the runnning of a program, showing stack and heap, and giving explanations of the applied transition rules.
+It does this by guiding through the running of a program, showing stack and heap, and giving explanations of the applied transition rules.
 Here what an intermediate state looks like:
+J
 ![](screenshot.png)

 [![](https://travis-ci.org/quchen/stgi.svg?branch=master)](https://travis-ci.org/quchen/stgi)